M-o-a-T/etcd-tree/doc/tutorial.rst

 the update, your change will fail and any later changes will be ignored.
 Thus, you should avoid the synchronous-code version if possible.

+The order of instantiation is undefined but can be changed with the ``pri=NUM`` argument when registering types; see below.

 Setting up
 ----------